As international travel to Turkey resumed in June 2020, travelers from Europe and the Middle East started to fly Turkey to have their summer vacation.

 Read our latest article about safe holiday destinations and hotels that have ‘Safe Tourism Certification’ from the Turkish Culture and Tourism Ministry.

 Cappadocia is also a must-visit destination for travelers.
-Travelers can stay in cave hotels such as Cappadocia Cave Suites or Carus Cappadocia and take its famous hot air balloon tours that restarted on August 23, after a five-month Covid-19 break.
+Travelers can stay in cave hotels and take its famous hot air balloon tours that restarted on August 23, after a five-month Covid-19 break.
 The first ride was done during sunrise, allowing tourists to view the Göreme Open Air Museum, the valley of love, Uçhisar Castle, and Sword Valley.
 The authorities reduced the number of balloons to prevent overcrowding.

 We hope you enjoy your stay in Turkey, relax, and return home healthy & safely.